Norman Demuth: Music and writing

 The French preference is evident in his own compositions, of which there were many.
 Demuth produced nine symphonies between 1930 and 1957, six operas between 1947 and 1959 (including Volpone, 1949, and The Orestia, 1950), and numerous orchestral ballets, concertos and overtures, works for military band, chamber music and songs, as well as much incidental music written for BBC radio plays.
 His orchestral set of Ravel-inspired Valses graves et gaies were premiered at the Proms in 1942 (postponed from 1940).
 Mason characterises his melodic style as somewhat austere, "in which definable tunes have little part", and his harmony as ranging from intense late Romantic Franckian chromaticism (the Threnody for strings of 1942) to more brittle Stravinskian neoclassicism (Overture for a Joyful Occasion, 1946).

 The Viola Concerto (1951) received its first performance in 1956 with Herbert Downes as soloist.
 Hugh Ottaway said of the work "Designed in two linked sections, one slowish, the other quick, it made an impression through its capable workmanship and sense of purpose but did not offer much of imaginative distinction.
 A certain monotony of rhythm and texture was acutely felt, especially in the opening section, which is a rather busy meditation whose concertante viola part is inclined to fuss and fidget."
 Demuth wrote his Processional Fanfare for three trumpets and organ for the enthronement of the Lord Bishop of Chichester in 1958.

 Death

 Demuth married the pianist and teacher Edna Marjorie Hardwick in November 1943.
 She died in March 1965.
 He died three years later in Chichester at the age of 69.
-His pupil Gordon Langford has expressed regret at the complete current neglect of Demuth's achievements as a composer.
+His pupil Gordon Langford has expressed regret at the complete neglect of Demuth's achievements as a composer.